Rosa-Kang/javascript-basic-reminder/README.md

 |Scope and Context in Javascript|
 Scope has to do with Variable - Let uses block(-curly bracket of block) scope, whereas Var uses function(-curly bracket of function) scope.!!
 Context has to do with Object -

+Javascript Object Oriented Programming
+Style of programming or programming paradigm.
+OOP: C#, Java, Ruby, Python and Javascript

+4Pillars : Encapsulation, Abstraction, Inheritance, Polymorphism
+ In OOP, we combine a group of related functions and variables into unit and we call the unit an Object. &we refer to these variables as ‘Property’ and functions as ‘Method’

+localStorage
+We group variables and functions into an object and we call it as ‘Encapsulation’

+- [x] Why encapsulation is better? : reduce complexity & increase reusability. one problem that can be solved by encapsulation is that we don’t need to have so many parameters in one function.
+Ex.
+let baseSalary = 50,000;
+let overtime = 10;
+let rate = 20;

+function getWage(baseSalary, overtime, rate) {    return baseSalary + (overtime * rate);
+}

+vs——————————————————————
+If we use OOP and group variables and method in one object, we don’t have to use that many of parameters in a function.
+: The best functions are those with no parameters.

+let employee = {   baseSalary: 50,000,
+  overtime: 10,
+  rate: 20,
+   getWage:function() {    return this.baseSalary + (overtime * rate);
+ }
+};

+- [x] Abstraction : reduce complexity + isolate impact of changes We can hide some of the properties and method from outside to make those interface simpler, and reduce the impact of the change.
+- [x] Inheritance : eliminate redundant code Inheritance is a mechanism that allows you to eliminate redundant code.
+- [x] Polymorphism : refactor ugly switch/case statement
+Poly means ‘many’ and morph means ‘form’ so polymorphism means many forms in OOP.
+In OOP, polymorphism is a technique that allows you to get rid of long ethanol’s or switch and case statements.

+1. Javascript Object
+Const circle = {} // in Javascript, we call curly brackets as ‘object literal’

+:find ‘properties’ and ‘method’ from below object* const circle = {
+    radius: 1,
+    location: {
+        x:1,
+        y:1
+    },
+    draw: function () {
+        console.log('draw');
+    }
+}